RedRobotics/HeadBoard/README.md

 Medium press - between 1 and 4 seconds: On-board red LED flashes on and off - Pi resets.

-Long press - greater than 4 seconds: On-board red LED turns off - Pi shutsdown.
+Long press - greater than 4 seconds: On-board red LED turns off - Pi shuts down.

 Wait 20 seconds before sliding the power switch to make sure the Pi has had enough time to shutdown.